Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/timer-automation.md

 * An acknowledgment to the customer that the request has been received.

 ### Response tasks
 * **Start Response Timer**.
-The Start Response Timer works in conjunction with the Mark Response Timer.
+The Start Response Timer works in conjunction with the Mark Response Time.
 While the timer is running, it is used to track the service level response target based on the service level that has been associated with the request.
 * **Mark Response Time**.
 The Mark Response Time works in conjunction with the Start Response Timer.
 When the Mark Response Time is reached in the workflow, the Response Timer is stopped and the date and time are marked in the request.

 ## Resolution Timers